-- Access to the pharmacovigilance system master file (PSMF) with authority and be aware of any changes.
+- Access the pharmacovigilance system master file (PSMF) with authority and be aware of any changes.

 - Implement changes to the Pharmacovigilance system.

 - Influence the risk management plans.

-- Add input to the preparation of the regulatory actions in case of emerging safety concerns.
+- Add input to the regulatory actions in case of emerging safety concerns.

-- Access and receives all relevant information, specifically those related to:
+- Access and receive all relevant information, specifically those related to:

 - Emerging safety concerns, product benefit-risk evaluation.

 - Clinical trials and studies related to the safety of the drug.

-- Information from other sources such as contractual arrangements; and
+- Information from other sources, such as contractual arrangements

 - Other MAH procedures relevant to the pharmacovigilance system aimed to maintain consistent and compliant organization.

-- To be aware of the results and the measures resulted by the frequent review of the quality system.
+- To be aware of the results and the measures resulting from the frequent review of the quality system.

 - To have visibility on compliance information to assure commitments.

-- To receive information about scheduled audits and able to initiate new ones.
+- To receive information about scheduled audits and to initiate new ones.

 - To have access to the corrective and preventive plans related to PV.

 - To have access to the adverse reactions database.

-- In cases of new additions to the MAH products portfolio, such as in acquisitions, the QPPV needs to be aware the soonest to assess potential risks on the pharmacovigilance system.
+- In cases of new additions to the MAH products portfolio, such as acquisitions, the QPPV needs to assess potential risks to the pharmacovigilance system.

 - To review and approve contract sections related to pharmacovigilance and exchange of safety data.

-- In cases of new partnerships with other MAH or Pharmacovigilance consultancy, the QPPV should be aware as early as possible to review the need to receive their pharmacovigilance data, add parts in the contractual agreement, or establish pharmacovigilance agreements.
+- In new partnerships with other MAH or Pharmacovigilance consultancy, the QPPV should be aware as early as possible to review the need to receive their pharmacovigilance data, add parts to the contractual agreement, or establish pharmacovigilance agreements.